potoshk/potos-docs/docs/community/contribute.md

 ## If You Want To

-**Discuss Technical Issues**

-If you encounter a technical issue or have questions, please submit an issue on our [GitHub Issues page](https://github.com/WeTechHK/Universal-BCOS/issues).
-You can also join the community discussion on our designated platforms.

-**Propose Ideas to Improve POTOS**

-Have an idea to enhance POTOS?
-Submit a proposal in the [RFC repository](https://github.com/WeTechHK/Universal-BCOS-RFCs) following the RFC process.
-Once your proposal reaches the **Accepted** status, it can be implemented by the community.

 **Participate in Development**

 If you'd like to contribute to development, check the proposals in the  [RFC repository](https://github.com/WeTechHK/Universal-BCOS-RFCs).
 Express your interest in the community, and collaborate with others to bring the idea to life.